dougeby/IntuneDocs/intune/early-edition-nda.md

 ### Android Enterprise APP-WE app deployment <!-- 1171203 -->
 For Android devices in a non-enrolled App Protection Policy Without Enrollment (APP-WE) deployment scenario, you'll be able to use managed Google Play to deploy store apps and LOB apps to users.
 Specifically, IT can provide end users with an app catalog and installation experience that no longer requires end users to loosen the security posture of their devices by allowing installations from unknown sources.
 In addition, this deployment scenario will provide an improved end user experience.

+### New options to automatically connect and persist rules when using DNS settings on Windows 10 and later devices <!-- 1333665, 2999078 -->
+On Windows 10 and later devices, you'll be able to create a VPN configuration profile that includes a list of DNS servers to resolve domains, such as contoso.com.
+This will include new settings for name resolution (**Device configuration** > **Profiles** > **Create profile** > Choose **Windows 10 and later** for platform > Choose **VPN** for profile type > **DNS settings** >**Add**):

+- **Automatically connect**: When **Enabled**, the device automatically connects to the VPN when a device contacts a domain you enter, such as contoso.com.
+- **Persistent**: By default, all Name Resolution Policy table (NRPT) rules are active as long as the device is connected using this VPN profile.
+When this setting is **Enabled** on an NRPT rule, the rule remains active on the device, even when the VPN disconnects or the VPN profile is removed.
+The rule stays until it's manually removed, which can be done using PowerShell.

+[Windows 10 VPN settings](vpn-settings-windows-10.md) describes the current list of settings.

 ### Help and Support page in the Windows Company Portal App <!-- 1488939 -->
 A new page will be added to the Windows Company Portal App.
 The help and support page will provide Helpdesk contact information.
 Also, end users will be able to send Company Portal logs in the event that they are having issues.
 The page also provides an FAQ section to assist end users.